emmaU90/Analysis-of-Coffee-Sale-Dashboard/README.md

 - top customer
 - top country orders

-This will help the coffee shop to make informed decisions on where to maximum is order to.
+This will help the coffee shop to make informed decisions on how to maximum its orders.

 # Data source

 - What data is needed to achieve this objective?

-We need data on the coffe orders, consumers and product which includes their
+We need data on the coffe orders, customers and products which includes their

-- order countery
+- order country
 - time period
 - coffee type
 - customers, order and product ID